mbondy007/tumanako-inverter-fw-bootloader/README.txt

 --------------------------------------------
 -- Compiling
 --------------------------------------------
-The only external depedency if libopencm3 which I forked.
+You will need the arm-none-eabi toolchain: https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads The only external depedency is libopencm3 which I forked.
+You can download and build this dependency by typing
-You will need the arm-none-eabi toolchain: https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads

-Compile libopencm3 and copy the output to your compiler directory.
-Example: if compiler resides in /home/user/bin/gcc-arm cp -r include/libopencm3 /home/user/bin/gcc-arm/arm-none-eabi/include cp lib/libopencm3_stm32f1.a /home/user/bin/gcc-arm/arm-none-eabi/lib
+make get-deps

+Now you can compile stm32-loader and stm32-bootupdater by typing

+make
+cd bootupdater
+make

-Now you can compile stm32-loader and stm32-bootupdater and upload it to your board using a JTAG/SWD adapter, the updater.py script or the esp8266 web interface
+And upload it to your board using a JTAG/SWD adapter, the updater.py script or the esp8266 web interface